dsciencelabs/CSD-Rshiny/README.md

 # Simple Project - Customer Services Dashboard No SQL

-  Written by : Bakti Siregar, M.Si Department of Business statistics, Matana University (Tangerang)
+  Written by : Bakti Siregar, S.Si, M.Sc Department of Business statistics, Matana University (Tangerang)

   The application can be viewed in this link :  https://www.youtube.com/watch?v=1_Z-VVYnQck